digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_aws.rst

     |                   | - **Key Algorithms:** `ECC_NIST_P256` or `ECC_NIST_P384`              | - **Key Algorithm:** `RSA_2048`                     |
     +-------------------+-----------------------------------------------------------------------+-----------------------------------------------------+

-Below are links to guides on how to manually initialize participant nodes and synchronizer.
+Below are links to guides on how to manually initialize participant nodes and sync domain.
 In those guides, keys are generated using console commands such as:

 .. code-block:: none